- 19 Jun 2025

 String Operations

 If your data is in a string format, the processor enables you to perform string operations to extract the relevant information.
-This can include actions like splitting a string, finding a substring, and more.
+Such actions include like splitting a string, finding a substring, and more.

 Based on your requirements, you can process your data using the following String Operations: